-Are you trying to figure out what you can sell on eBay to make money?
-Tim Martin is a former Power Seller on eBay that made as much as $30,000 in one year just selling part-time.
+Are you trying to figure out how to make money on eBay?
+Tim Martin is a former Power Seller on eBay that made as much as $30,000 in one year selling part-time.
 In this post, Tim share’s with you what items made the most money and how he discovered them.

 Are you walking past a small fortune, whenever you go to a thrift or yard sale and not even realize it?
 Ten years ago, I was an eBay Power Seller.
 I had a little thriving business selling, believe it or not, women’s clothing.
 It all started by happenstance.

 When eBay first started, I was selling baseball cards of players that I didn’t collect and in turn, would purchase Ken Griffey, Jr. cards to add to my collection.

 One day, someone gave my daughter a new Sponge Bob T-shirt.
 It was much too large for her, so out of the blue, I decided to look it up on eBay to see if it could sell.
 I was blown away by what I discovered.
 I immediately listed it, took a few blurry pictures.

 Remember how bad digital cameras were back then?
 I added those pictures to my listing and that yellow shirt sold for far more than what the price tag was for.